2022–23 Coupe de France: Round 1 to 6

-The first six rounds, and any preliminaries required, were organised by the Regional Leagues and the Overseas Territories, who allowed teams from within their league structure to enter at any point up to the third round.
+The first six rounds, and any preliminaries required, were organised by the Regional Leagues and the Overseas Departments/Territories, who allowed teams from within their league structure to enter at any point up to the third round.
 Teams from Championnat National 3 entered at the third round, those from Championnat National 2 entered at the fourth round and those from Championnat National entered at the fifth round.

-The number of teams entering at each qualifying round was as follows:
+The number of teams entering each qualifying round was as follows:

 Round 7

 The 145 qualifiers from the Regional Leagues were joined by the 10 qualifiers from the Overseas Territories and 20 2022–23 Ligue 2 teams.
 The qualifiers from Réunion, Martinique, Guadeloupe and French Guiana played off in internal matches.